 The 40,000 square foot building was designed by a talented architectural team from Hollis & Miller.
 The acoustical engineer was Joseph Myers of Kirkegaard and Associates.
 The audio and visual state-of-the-art technology was designed and installed by Premier Studios.
 The EBCO Construction Group made sure that all the designs and drawings and engineering details were put in the proper places.
 This attention to detail built a building that has been called an “instrument.”

 In the Grand Lobby is a commissioned painting, “To His Praise,” by Ann Williams.
 This piece complements the four verses of the Charles Wesley hymn, “O for a Thousand Tongues to Sing” that circles the entire lobby.

-The Bell Cultural Events Center is a busy complex, hosting some 150 to 200 special events throughout the year, not including regular classes and University events.
-It serves not only the University community, but the Olathe, Kansas and Johnson County, Kansas communities as well.
+The Bell Cultural Events Center is a busy complex, hosting over 320 events representing more than 70,000 guests throughout the year, not including regular classes.
+It serves not only the University community, but the Kansas City metro communities as well.

 The dream has come true.
 And the beat goes on!

 Description: A formal lounge area located off the Grand Lobby to the left of the south entrance It is home to a 1900 Packard Organ donated by Don and Faith Bell and family in memory of their daughter and sister, Judie Faith Bell Hooven.
 It is also home to a 1877 Roisch grand piano, donated by Murdell Weatherby Holbert in memory of her mother, Ivy Weatherby.